Telecommunication-Telemedia-Assessment/p1203/README.md

 The [Audiovisual Technology Group](https://www.tu-ilmenau.de/en/audio-visual-technology/) group is part of the Institute of Media Technology at TU Ilmenau, Germany, headed by Prof. Alexander Raake.
 The Audiovisual Technology Group (AVT) deals with the function, application and perception of audio and video equipment and systems.

-The software and dataset was developed together with partners from Deutsche Telekom AG, Technische Universität Berlin, LM Ericsson, and NETSCOUT.
+The software was developed together with partners from Deutsche Telekom AG, Technische Universität Berlin, LM Ericsson.

 ## What is the license?